patevs/notes/interview/questions.md

 [](.)

-> If I job the job, what are the key knowledege areas that I need to work on?
+> If get the job, what are the key knowledege areas that I need to work on?

 ---